 - Whether PHI was definitely acquired or seen

 - The extent to which risk has been addressed

-After the risk assessment, risk must be dealt with and reduced to an appropriate and acceptable level.
+After the risk assessment, the threat of a re-occurrence must be mitigated to an appropriate and acceptable level.
 The HIPAA Breach Notification Rule (45 CFR §§ 164.400-414) also carries an obligation for notifications to be issued.
 Not all breaches of PHI carry this requirement.
 There are three exceptions when there has been an accidental HIPAA breach.

 1) An unintentional acquisition, access, or use of PHI by a workforce member or person acting under the authority of a covered entity or business associate, if such acquisition, access, or use was made in good faith and within the scope of authority.